 Be aware of attitudes and behaviour

-Prejudices and judgmental thinking is passed on by society and reinforced by family, friends, and the media.
+Prejudices and judgmental thinking are passed on by society and reinforced by family, friends, and the media.
 It is important for prescribers to understand how they might be contributing to stigma, or how their own biases might be presenting.

 Use of language

 The way prescribers speak will influence how others think and speak.
-Use of accurate and sensitive wording is encouraged. (for example, speak about “a person with schizophrenia” rather than “a schizophrenic”)
+Use of accurate and sensitive wording is encouraged. (for example, speak about “a person with schizophrenia” (person-centred language) rather than “a schizophrenic”)

+Care environments must understand and reduce stigma by avoiding stigmatizing language such as “addict”, “clean” and “dirty”

 To help increase their knowledge and competence in regard to stigma, prescribers are encouraged to complete the Understanding Stigma online course through The Centre for Addiction and Mental Health (CAMH).